Bladder cancer is not very common in dogs – it accounts for approximately 2% of all cancers in dogs.

 Causes of Bladder Cancer in Dogs

-As in other forms of cancer, the exact cause of bladder cancer in dogs is unknown, but it is believed that several contributors can cause canine transitional cell carcinoma to develop in dogs.
+As in other forms of cancer, the exact cause of this cancer is unknown, but many vets believe that several contributing factors can cause canine transitional cell carcinoma to develop in dogs.

 Other breeds susceptible to this cancer include the Shetland Sheepdogs, the Beagles, West Highland White Terriers, and Wire Hair Fox Terriers.